Kitten Behaviors & Cat Training

 by: Helen

-Cats of all kinds, domestic or wild, exhibit this behavior when young.
-Usually it is directed at a litter mate.
-The mama cat doesn't put up with it much and will get up and move away when they get rough.
+Cats of all kinds, domestic or wild, show this behavior when they're young.
+Usually it's directed at a littermate.
+A mother cat doesn't tolerate it for long; she'll just get up and move away when they get rough.

 Good luck.